KaranJadaun/Numpy/README.md

-# Numpy
-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NUMPY
+The NumPy library is the core library for scientific computing in Python.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.
+>>> import numpy as np
+Use the following import convention: